dylankaye59/recipes/guacamole.md

 - lime £4
 - salt £1.20
 # Instructions
-- peel the avocados and put them into a bowl
+- peel the avocados, put them into a bowl
+- mash the avocados and add salt